 A statistically significant sample of security audit data since the last review shall be examined to include a reasonable search for any evidence of malicious activity.
 Where possible, audit record reviews should be performed using an automated process.
 Such reviews involve verifying that the log has not been tampered with, there is no discontinuity or other loss of audit data, and then briefly inspecting all log entries, with a more thorough investigation of any alerts or irregularities in the logs.
+A statistically significant sample of KED audit records pertaining to successful key recoveries shall be reconciled against the KRA audit logs and self-recovery requests.
+All KED audit records of unsuccessful key recoveries shall be analyzed to determine the cause and to ensure that the Key Escrow and Recovery system is operating correctly and securely.

-In addition, the event log of the Administration Workstation shall be reconciled with the event log of the corresponding CA, CSA, or RA.
+In addition, the event log of the Administration Workstation shall be reconciled with the event log of the corresponding CA, KED, DDS, CSA, or RA component when the Administration Workstation is used to administer said component.

 The Audit Administrator shall explain all significant events in an audit log summary.
 Actions taken as a result of these reviews shall be documented.